fattyageboy/berthcare/design-documentation/design-system/style-guide.md

 **Before adding a feature, ask:**

-- Does this help a nurse provide better care?
+- Does this help a caregiver provide better care?
 - Can we solve this without adding UI?
 - What can we remove instead?